Cinelog-C DCP 2018 - Quick Start

 Click on OK.

 Important: The Cinelog Digital Camera Profiles and OpenColorIO configuration are mathematical and calculations are based strictly on a defined standard.
-The Working Space ICC profile should always be set to HDTV (Rec.709) when using Cinelog for accuracy.
+The Working Space ICC profile should always be set to HDTV (Rec.709) when using Cinelog to maintain accuracy.

 In the main After Effects menu - Click File>Import>File and locate the folder containing your DNG images